“To change the world, you have to change the menu first”

 These might include reduction in the use of chemicals, use of local and low food mile ingredients, preserving vanishing animal breeds and plant varieties, animal friendly practices, support of small producers, striving to create food that is Good, Clean and Fair.

 Locally run by volunteers, participants of the ‘Snail of Approval’ program are hand-selected by Slow Food Noosa to recognise those most passionate about growing, producing and supporting local in line with the global Slow Food philosophy.

-Slow Food Noosa President, Carolyn Winkler said the program gave participants the ability to think globally but act locally and continued to attract dedicated participants from the Noosa region and surrounds.
+Slow Food Noosa President, Jason Lewis (Cooloola Berries) said the program gave participants the ability to think globally but act locally and continued to attract dedicated participants from the Noosa region and surrounds.

-Local chef and Slow Food Veteran, Matt Golinski has found the program particularly useful when sourcing local produce for his restaurant The View at Peppers Resort Noosa.
+Local chef and Slow Food Veteran, Matt Golinski has found the program particularly useful when sourcing local produce for his various activities in the region.

 “It’s really important for us to support our local farmers and producers because not only do we get to know these true champions of local food but it’s our support that puts food on the very tables of these hard-working farmers who grow it,” he said.

 “Slow Food is a way of life and a very big part of my personal and professional life so I believe in educating the community and young children in our region about the origins of their food to ensure a life of positive and healthy food choices.